hackalog/hackalog.github.io/_posts/2021-06-11-parenting-sabbatical.md

 In the last 6 weeks, I focused heavily on implementing the "individual data scientist" improvements outlined in that talk.
 Particularly:
 * Improving the [Catalog] object: Implementing a more git-friendly catalog format
-* Implementing [Notebook-as-transformer]: i.e. the ability to use notebooks as nodes in the DatasetGraph.
-This allows an analyst to ceate a `Dataset` in a jupyter notebook (complete with all the storytelling that comes along with that format), and have that notebook be used automatically to regenerate the Dataset as part of the usual "Dataset.load()" dependency traversal mechanism (i.e. as a **transformer** in the DatasetGraph).
+* Implementing **notebook-as-transformer**: i.e. the ability to use notebooks as nodes in the `DatasetGraph`.
+This allows an analyst to ceate a `Dataset` in a jupyter notebook (complete with all the storytelling that comes along with that format), and have that notebook be used automatically to regenerate the Dataset as part of the usual `Dataset.load()` dependency traversal mechanism (i.e. as a **transformer** in the `DatasetGraph`).

 This has set up some good opportunities to use the improved framework both immediately, and in the upcoming months: